Shooting occurs near Maryland State Police barracks

 Maryland State Police didn’t immediately release additional information, including whether anybody was injured in the shooting.

-St. Mary County Sheriff’s Office spokeswoman Julie L. Yingling referred all questions about the shooting to the State Police.
+St. Mary’s County Sheriff’s Office spokeswoman Julie L. Yingling referred all questions about the shooting to the State Police.

 Leonardtown is about 60 miles (97 kilometers) southeast of Washington.